Burgestrand/burgestrand.github.io/_posts/2011-06-15-asynchronous-callbacks-in-ruby-c-extensions.markdown

 title: Asynchronous callbacks in Ruby C extensions
 date: Wed 15 Jun 2011 10:37:25 UTC
 categories: [ruby, yarv, async]
-teaser: Half a year ago, I was working on bindings for a C library known as
+excerpt: Half a year ago, I was working on bindings for a C library known as
       "libspotify":http://developer.spotify.com/en/libspotify/overview/.
       As you might know, writing C extensions for Ruby is _really_ easy, but this particular case was not.